Indiana Police May Have Break In 2017 Murder Of Teen Girls On Railroad Tracks After Child Molester Arrested

 Last month, police arrested a man on suspicion of child molestation close to 100 miles from where Abby Williams and Libby German were murdered nearly two years ago.
 As the Daily Mail reported, 46-year-old Charles Eldridge was picked up after a sting in which he allegedly tried to arrange a sexual encounter with a 13-year-old girl, raising suspicions of whether he could have been involved in the murder of the teens.

-A report from Fox 59 claimed that Eldgirdge told police he had sexual encounters with minors younger than 13 on multiple occasions, and many online noted a striking similarity between Eldridge’s mugshot and the sketch drawn of the murder suspect.
+A report from Fox 59 claimed that Eldridge told police he had sexual encounters with minors younger than 13 on multiple occasions, and many online noted a striking similarity between Eldridge’s mugshot and the sketch drawn of the murder suspect.

 Captain Dave Bursten of the Indiana State Police would not say if Eldridge was a suspect in the unsolved murder of the teen girls, but did acknowledge the stir his arrest caused on social media as many questioned whether he could be the suspect.